vsevel/article/doc/tuning.md

 It is important to understand that Resource availability is dependent on all processes defining appropriate requests, not just one good citizen.
 It is not enough for a particular process to define appropriate values; all workloads need to play nice:

-* Under-evaluating requests, will lead to poor placement decisions, and resource availability lower than requested, plus non fair access to the extra capacity, which will be distributed to high requestor in a proportional manner during bursts.
+* Under-evaluating requests, will lead to poor placement decisions, and resource availability lower than requested, plus non fair access to the extra capacity, which will be distributed to high requestors in a proportional manner during bursts.
 * Over-evaluating requests (setting requests above actual usage) will lead to under-scheduled nodes and low resource efficiency.

 # Kubernetes Quality of Service Classes (QoS)